IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 There are different types of reactor models.
 The most common idealised models are the batch reactor model, completely mixed flow reactor (CMFR) model, flow with dispersion (FDR) model and plug flow reactor (PFR) model.
 Important parameters for the reactors are the mixing level and residence time, which affect the degree of process reaction that occurs.

-A CMFR model is well-mixed and are determined by a mass balance
+A CMFR model is well-mixed and are modeled by a mass balance to determine the concentration of the tracer

 The advection dispersion is
 **Advection Dispersion model and CMFR need to be defined**

+The Peclet number is a dimensionless number that determine

 $$ Pe = \frac {advective \space transport \space rate}{diffusive \space transport \space rate} $$